 Innovation in the Face of Competition

 Key to Baxter’s success was the switch to soda glass.
 Rather than sticking with full-lead crystal, Whitefriars, under Baxter’s eye, moved to soda glass.
 This material was both cheaper and more flexible.
-As
+As a result, these pieces were attainable by ordinary people, a fact important to Baxter: ‘It’s all very well to make a masterpiece, but what’s the point if only the elite can afford to buy it?’.

 Considered revolutionary at the time, pieces such as Whitefriars Drunken Bricklayer vases were new to British glass.
 Using deep relief-moulded vases and innovative materials such as bark, tin tacks and copper wire, Baxter produced work utterly unique to British art glass.
-However, the combination of the high cost of handmade production and the 1970s energy crisis overwhelmed Whitefriars leading to the firm’s closure in the
+However, the combination of the high cost of handmade production and the 1970s energy crisis overwhelmed Whitefriars leading to the firm’s closure in the mid 80s.

 Collecting Art Glass